steinrue/diplo_locus_manuscript_figs/supp_figS19-S21_dsim/README.md

-## Fig. S17 - S19: Analyzing Evolve & Resequence data for Drosophila simulans
+## Figure S19 - S21: Analyzing Evolve & Resequence data for Drosophila simulans

 The scripts in this folder are used to analyze the temporal data from Barghi et al. (2019) [https://doi.org/10.1371/journal.pbio.3000128] using __diplo-locus__.
 This data is collected from an Evolve & Resequence experiment where 10 replicates of Drosophila simulans populations where esposed to a new temperature regime, and temporal samples where taken over the course of the experiment.
 The scripts analyze the temporal genotype data from chromosome `2L`, and the results are shown in Figure S17 in the supplemental material and Figure 2 in the main text.